Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 ## Creating classes

 The engineering team has decided to **OOPify** the whole game.
-You're in charge of the refactor.
-You need to make this Object Oriented.
+You're in charge of the _refactor_.
+You need to make this game _Object Oriented_.

 _You're in charge of making a class for each of the game objects._